Top 3 Companies With the Best Medicare Part D Plans for 2026

 The plans come from private insurance companies, rather than directly from the government like Medicare Part A and Part B.

 If you have just Medicare Parts A and B, you'll have limited coverage for medications.
-Part A will only cover some medications in a hospital or skilled-nursing setting.
-And Part B covers some medications, but usually only things that you get in a doctor's office and can't give to yourself, like medications that come as shots.
+Part A will only cover some prescriptions in a hospital or skilled-nursing setting.
+And Part B covers some drugs, but usually only things that you get in a doctor's office and can't give to yourself, like medications that come as shots.

 How to choose the best Medicare Part D plan for you